ekoret/typegraphql-express-typeorm-backend/README.md

 Starts the server without compiling TypeScript files.
 Only really useful for launching in production.

 `watch`
-Watches TypeScript files for changes.
+Compiles and watches TypeScript files for changes.
+If changes occur, the TypeScript files will re-compile.

 `dev`
 Starts the server with nodemon for reloading and development.